tenable/terrascan/README.md

 To learn more about Terrascan check out the documentation https://docs.accurics.com where we include a getting started guide, Terrascan's architecture, a break down of it's commands, and how to write your own policies.

 ## Developing Terrascan
-To learn more about developing and contributing to Terrascan refer to our (contributing guide)[CONTRIBUTING.md].
+To learn more about developing and contributing to Terrascan refer to our [contributing guide](CONTRIBUTING.md).

 To learn more about compiling Terraform and contributing suggested changes, please refer to the contributing guide.